 I know I mention doing a lot of studying in this post, but trust me, it's worth it. |

-up to each of us to determine which ones are trustworthy and which ones aren’t, and to figure out what editorial services we need.
+up to each of us to determine which editing services are trustworthy and which ones aren’t.
 For those of us who just can’t fit it into our budget, there are some . . .
 I don’t want to say “alternatives,” but there are things we can do to help improve our writing even if an editor is out of the question.
-One such “thing” we can do is study.

-because, well, we know what we meant to put.
+because we know what we meant to write.
 This is why I try to always read

 my work over at least three times and then step away from it for a day or so